 - Kellogg Research Funding = $8 million in Federal grants and 3 million in Non-Federal Grants.

 # 1 in Michigan - U.S. News & World Report Best Adult Ophthalmology Hospitals

 - # 8 in the United States - U.S. News & World Report Best Adult Ophthalmology Hospitals

 - # 6 in the United States - Ophthalmology Times Best Residency Programs Survey

 Medical and Educational Facilities

-- The 8-story Brehm Tower, a 230,000 sq. ft. addition to the Kellogg Eye Center, opened in 2010 with 9 eye clinics, 6 operating rooms, and suites for refractive surgery and cosmetic surgery.
+- The 8-story Brehm Tower, a 230,000 sq. ft. addition to the Kellogg Eye Center, with 9 eye clinics, 6 operating rooms, and suites for refractive surgery and cosmetic surgery.